KeltonMVP/rules/docs/factions/department-rules.en.md

 - driving with a blood alcohol concentration of 3.0 - <span style="color:var(--pink);">1 hour</span>
 - using hydraulics on public roads (not in fields, in front of houses, parking lots, sand roads, forests, etc.) - <span style="color:var(--pink);">1 hour</span>

-<span style="color:var(--pink);">10.4.1</span> Rules for confiscating a driver's license for exceeding the speed limit are applied according to the [Speeding Violations](#speeding-violations) section of the rules.
+<span style="color:var(--pink);">10.3.1</span> Rules for confiscating a driver's license for exceeding the speed limit are applied according to the [Speeding Violations](#speeding-violations) section of the rules.

-<span style="color:var(--pink);">10.4.2</span> If a player is ordered to pull over, the police officer is obliged to guide them to park properly on the right side, where there is space and they do not obstruct other traffic participants (e.g., on the sidewalk, on the right side of the highway, on the right side of the tunnel, etc.).
+<span style="color:var(--pink);">10.3.2</span> If a player is ordered to pull over, the police officer is obliged to guide them to park properly on the right side, where there is space and they do not obstruct other traffic participants (e.g., on the sidewalk, on the right side of the highway, on the right side of the tunnel, etc.).
 If the player refuses to park properly, then the police officer has the right to sanction them.

 ### Confiscating the <span style="color:orange;">Materials License and Materials</span>

-<span style="color:var(--pink);">10.5.1</span> A police officer has the right to confiscate materials, the material license, and to fine players when they use them to create or sell different weapons near them.
+<span style="color:var(--pink);">10.4.1</span> A police officer has the right to confiscate materials, the material license, and to fine players when they use them to create or sell different weapons near them.
 If a civilian uses materials nearby, the police officer has the following obligations:

 - for players levels 1 - 3 <span style="color:var(--pink);">no sanction will be given.</span>
 - for players levels 4 - 19 <span style="color:var(--pink);">the materials will be confiscated.</span>
 - for players level 20+ <span style="color:var(--pink);">both the material license and the materials will be confiscated.</span>

-<span style="color:var(--pink);">10.5.2</span> If the player in question abuses this (sells/creates weapons at least 3 times in front of the police officer), the license can be confiscated regardless of the player's level.
+<span style="color:var(--pink);">10.4.2</span> If the player in question abuses this (sells/creates weapons at least 3 times in front of the police officer), the license can be confiscated regardless of the player's level.

-<span style="color:var(--pink);">10.5.3</span> If a player possesses materials but not the material license, they will be fined, and the materials will be confiscated.
+<span style="color:var(--pink);">10.4.3</span> If a player possesses materials but not the material license, they will be fined, and the materials will be confiscated.

 ### Confiscating the <span style="color:orange;">Weapon License and Weapons</span>

-<span style="color:var(--pink);">10.6.1</span> The Weapons License is confiscated when weapons are used near a police officer with the intent to attack another player without reason.
+<span style="color:var(--pink);">10.5.1</span> The Weapons License is confiscated when weapons are used near a police officer with the intent to attack another player without reason.

-<span style="color:var(--pink);">10.6.2</span> Weapons are confiscated when they are openly carried near a member of the departments. [exceptions: events, trainings].
+<span style="color:var(--pink);">10.5.2</span> Weapons are confiscated when they are openly carried near a member of the departments. [exceptions: events, trainings].

-<span style="color:var(--pink);">10.6.3</span> You are not allowed to confiscate weapons from players on a turf clan.
+<span style="color:var(--pink);">10.5.3</span> You are not allowed to confiscate weapons from players on a turf clan.
 Exception only if there are suspects with wanted and surrender rights on that turf clan.
 The rule applies only to players who are part of a clan (<span style="color:red;">sanction: Faction Warn</span>).

-<span style="color:var(--pink);">10.6.4</span> Do not confiscate melee weapons or sexual items.
+<span style="color:var(--pink);">10.5.4</span> Do not confiscate melee weapons or sexual items.
 The only exception is the smoke grenades from 24/7 stores only if they are used to create chaos or lag (<span style="color:red;">sanction: Faction Warn</span>).

-<span style="color:var(--pink);">10.6.5</span> It is allowed to confiscate the weapons of a surrendering suspect if they are openly carried or used to attack other players.
+<span style="color:var(--pink);">10.5.5</span> It is allowed to confiscate the weapons of a surrendering suspect if they are openly carried or used to attack other players.

-<span style="color:var(--pink);">10.6.6</span> Weapons can be confiscated by members of any department.
+<span style="color:var(--pink);">10.5.6</span> Weapons can be confiscated by members of any department.

 ### Confiscating <span style="color:orange;">Drugs</span>

-<span style="color:var(--pink);">10.7.1</span> They are confiscated when a player is found to have them in their possession, even if the player is AFK (with or without a hourglass).
+<span style="color:var(--pink);">10.6.1</span> They are confiscated when a player is found to have them in their possession, even if the player is AFK (with or without a hourglass).

-<span style="color:var(--pink);">10.7.2</span> They can be confiscated by members of any department.
+<span style="color:var(--pink);">10.6.2</span> They can be confiscated by members of any department.

 ### Confiscating the <span style="color:orange;">Flying, Fishing, Sailing Licenses</span>

-<span style="color:var(--pink);">10.8</span> Usually, there's no reason to confiscate these licenses, but they can be confiscated if the officer finds a good enough reason to do so.
+<span style="color:var(--pink);">10.7</span> Usually, there's no reason to confiscate these licenses, but they can be confiscated if the officer finds a good enough reason to do so.

+Some examples:

+- <span style="color:var(--pink);">Flying License:</span> disturbing participants in road / air / maritime traffic with the aircraft, improper parking (ON THE GROUND) of the aircraft, kamikaze, etc.
+- <span style="color:var(--pink);">Sailing License:</span> disturbing participants in maritime traffic, kamikaze, etc.

 ## 11. Frisking